Consulting Services in Development!

-We are currently conducting research in the Flathead Valley to develop surveys and design elements specific to the region and market.
+Currently conducting research in the Flathead Valley of Montana to develop surveys and design elements specific to the region and market.
 Please contact email@example.com if you are a farmer, gardener, landscaping or real estate company interested in collaborating on a project or willing to participate in a survey or sample study!

 - Soil Health: Surveys and Improvement Consults